-If you’re concerned about your privacy online, you may want to know how to remove personal information from Google searches.
+If you’re concerned about your privacy online, you may want to know how to remove personal information from Google.
 There are a few different ways to do this, depending on what type of information you’re looking to remove.
 You can remove your name and contact information from Google search, for example, or you can remove photos or videos.

 Here’s our step-by-step guide to removing personal information from Google search.
 Click any of the links below to jump to step-by-step instructions.

 - How To Remove Non-Consensual Explicit or Intimate Personal Images From Google?

 - How To Remove Involuntary Fake Pornography From Google?

 - How To Request That Google Removes Search Content About You on Sites With Exploitative Removal Practices?